SuperNEMO-DBD/FitterModule/README.md

 defines all the important points.
 It passes through the data circle circumference and the helix (being the circumference of a circle too).
 The distance between those two points then contributes to the total sum of distances.

+The broken line fit algorithm is documented in (V. Blobel, NIM A566 (2006) 14) and maps well to SuperNEMO data iff the data to fit consists of suitable path points made from tangent points on the collection of rings.
+The natural propagation direction for the algorithm to walk from point to point is the x-coordinate axis in both trackers.
+The line model for the broken line allows for vector to vector angle deviations at every step, each adding to the Chi square sum hence straight lines are favoured but not enforced.
+The collection of individual angles for a best fit line is stored and can be analysed once the best fit has been obtained.
+A Kink finder algorithm is included which searches for a significant angle above angle noise and signals, if found, a scatter event along the track.
+The longer the track, the more data there is, the more sensitive the kink finder gets.
+Should a kink be located, the track solution is split into at least two tracks, the nearest track stub to the foil and the calo.
+Each is then the best estimate for extrapolation to the foil and calo, respectively.

 ## Utilities